johannessonlab/johannessonlab.github.io/_members/anbar-khodabandeh.md

   email:
 ---

-Anbar is the lab technician in the Johannesson lab.
+I am the lab technician in the Johannesson lab.
+I keep the lab in good shape and make sure we follow the safety regulations at SU, and I also support researchers and students with their ongoing experiments.